-- 3. Communicate clearly, effectively, and appropriately with clients and other health care providers to promote positive client outcomes. - 4.
+- 1. Exemplify Christian principles of compassion, service, integrity, and respect for the well-being of clients, peers, and self. - 2.
+Synthesize critical thinking skills for professional nursing practice. - 3.
+Communicate clearly, effectively, and appropriately with clients and other health care providers to promote positive client outcomes. - 4.
 Provide appropriate and safe nursing care (clinically competent) to clients. - 5.
 Demonstrate a leadership style consistent with academic preparation while adhering to the standards of the nursing profession. - 6.
 Provide nursing care based on knowledge and appreciation of unique cultural variations.

-Students must complete a minimum of 126 hours including the major, core, and minor if required.
+Student must complete a minimum of 126 hours including the major, core, and minor if required.
 Elective hours may be needed to reach 126 hours.